 About the Journal

 Midcontinent Geoscience is an open-access and peer-reviewed publication of the Kansas Geological Survey, a research and service division of the University of Kansas.
 The journal publishes a broad array of original research covering all branches of geology with emphasis on the midcontinent region of the United States, including the Great Plains and Central Lowland provinces.
+Review papers are also accepted.

 The Kansas Geological Survey (KGS) has been known for publishing high-quality geoscience research since the late 19th Century.
 In 2019, Midcontinent Geoscience replaced the previous KGS geoscience journal, Current Research in Earth Sciences (ISSN: 2157-9970).
 Current Research had been in existence since 1993 and published solely as an electronic journal since 1999.
 Previous articles of Current Research were collated annually and formed part of the KGS Bulletin series.
 Full access to archived Current Research articles are available on the new Midcontinent Geoscience webpage.